Chakimondo/chakimondo-scraper/README.md

 # Install dependencies.
 yarn

+# Prepare database:
+npx knex migrate:latest
 ```

 This project is pure Javascript without no dependencies from other platforms.
 But it depends on [Puppeteer](https://pptr.dev/), to load dynamic websites correctly.
 Verify if your platform supports Puppeteer properly.
+Another dependency is the presence of `bzip2` program on **PATH**.

 ## Usage: